 - James BERRY, Baptised, Buried, St Margaret, Kings Lynn 1 September 1813

-The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which was his mother’s maiden name.
+The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which we thought was his adopted mother’s maiden name.
+Please read on.

-The marriage of CCB and the birth records above have taken me back in time in trying to reconcile facts surrounding the birth of Christopher Christmas.
-My starting point was to prove a connection between UNDERWOOD and BERRY families.
+The marriage of CCB and the birth records above have taken me back in time in trying to reconcile facts surrounding his birth.
+My starting point was to find connections between UNDERWOOD and BERRY families.

 - Baptism, 01 Jan 1795, Lynn, Norfolk, England, St Nicholas Chapel, Mary Underwood BERRY, daughter of Christopher and Margaret BERRY (The underlining is mine)

-- Baptism, 01 Jan 1795, Lynn, Norfolk, England, St Nicholas Chapel, Elisabeth daughter of Christopher and Margaret BERRY (Note the similar baptism dates, venues and parents for Mary and Elisabeth – they could have been twins?).
+- Baptism, 01 Jan 1795, Lynn, Norfolk, England, St Nicholas Chapel, Elisabeth daughter of Christopher and Margaret BERRY (Note the similar baptism dates, venues and parents for Mary and Elisabeth – they could have been twins but there is the strong possibility that Mary baptised 1 January 1795 is the following Maria Underwood –

 - Baptism, Maria Underwood BERRY, 29 Jan 1799, daughter of Christopher and Margaret BERRY (the same person as in 1. above?)